01 of 09

 08 of 09

-The Boardwalk at Hersheypark, Hershey: Admission to Hershey's Boardwalk water park is included with admission to Hersheypark.
-The Boardwalk reprises the style of the classic seaside boardwalks of the Northeast and now 15 water rides.
+- The Boardwalk at Hersheypark, Hershey: Admission to Hershey's Boardwalk water park is included with admission to Hersheypark.
+The Boardwalk reprises the style of the classic seaside boardwalks of the Northeast and offers 15 water rides.

 09 of 09